I believe that working towards these three goals will change your life.

 You can take it to whatever level that you choose, within the constraints of where you live.

-Tip: If you get the equipment and know how to ‘home can’ foods, then you will be able to take advantage of store Sales prices.
+Tip: If you get the equipment and know-how to ‘home can’ foods, then you will be able to take advantage of store Sales prices.
 Purchase in quantities sufficient to do a batch.
+Plus it will store on the shelf without refrigeration.
+We do this semi-regularly for deep sale prices of chicken.

-Example: Boneless chicken breast was on sale last week for $1.79 at our grocery store so we bought 16 pounds and canned a batch.
+Example: Boneless chicken breast was on sale not long ago for $1.79 at our grocery store so we bought 16 pounds and canned a batch.

 Related article: My Pressure Canned Chicken